Young people with their bikes on a square in Burkina Faso

 Worker in a cotton ginning plant in Ouagadougou

-When in 2014, the then President, Blaise Compaoré, was ousted after 27 years in office, there were high hopes that the country would become more democratic.
-The recent military takeover has dashed these hopes for the moment.
-The justification given for both coups was the steadily deteriorating security situation.
 For about six years, the number of terrorist attacks by Islamist groups has been continuously increasing, affecting more and more parts of the country.
-Targets include not only government institutions such as police stations and local authorities but also schools and churches.
-The government has lost all control over more than 40 per cent of the country.
+Targets include not only government facilities like police stations and local government offices but also schools and churches.
+The government has lost control of more than 40 per cent of the country.
+In the Global Terrorism Index (External link) (GTI), which assesses the impacts of terrorism in 163 countries, Burkina Faso is ranked first in 2024.

 German development cooperation with Burkina Faso